 - Some issues with CRM integrations

 pdfFiller is an online PDF manager that helps you convert, edit and save your PDFs and forms.
 You can also collaborate to work on documents online with others.
 The platform covers everything from emailing PDFs to notarizing your documents online.
 In addition, pdfFiller connects to your payment system so that you can easily collect payments after documents are signed.
 This software is a powerful tool that can help you manage your PDFs and forms effectively.

 pdfFiller plans start at $10 per month (billed annually).
-This includes a basic document editor, converting PDFs to word documents, and 24-hour customer support.
-Premium plans include reusable templates, data export, and real-time customer support chat starting at $15 per month.
+This includes a basic document editor, converting PDFs to Word documents, and 24-hour customer support.
+Premium plans include reusable templates, data export, and real-time customer support chat starting at $15 monthly.
 All plans come with a 30-day free trial.

 - Easy to use and sign documents

 DocuSign’s robust and straightforward features make it easy for users to learn and adopt the program into their daily workflows.
 The platform’s usability allows any team member to be on board with minimal assistance.
 DocuSign allows you to build seamless processes so your team can scale without passing bulky paperwork back and forth.

 DocuSign offers a personal plan for just $10/month when billed annually or $15/month when billed monthly.
 This plan includes signing unlimited documents and setting up reminders about signatures.
 It’s ideal for individuals who don’t need any frills when signing documents.
 However, if you’re part of a growing team, you might want to consider one of DocuSign’s Pro plans.
 These start at $40 per user per month when billed annually or $65 when billed monthly.
 The Pro plan includes features such as shared documents, SMS authentication, and bulk sending, which are all powerful tools for a growing business.
 Bonus: Here are the best DocuSign competitors available.

 - Comprehensive eSignature solution

 - Robust set of integrations